sarahschirduan/sarahschirduan.github.io/_posts/2019-07-20-variables-affecting-sales.md

 *	We know from below that actual Sales were 62,957, so it was -13% lower than anticipated (62,957/54,860-1).
 *	I repeated this process with the second value and it was about 11% higher than anticipated.

 We didn’t expect the calculation to be perfect, after all the equation is created from all the values, so it’s meant to approximate Sales.
-Nevertheless, this is helpful to know.
+Nevertheless, this is extremely helpful.

 <figure>
 <a href="/assets/img/sales4.png"><img src="/assets/img/sales4.png"></a>
 </figure>

-###Plot
+### Plot

 Let’s also do a plot to look at the impact.
 This gives us an immediate picture of the direct positive relationship between Traffic and Sales.